Top 10 Best National Costume At Miss Universe 2017 [Video]

 With less than 24 hours before a new Miss Universe is crowned, the ladies competing for the most coveted crown in the world showcased their National Costumes during the preliminary competition held at Planet Hollywood Resort & Casino on November 18, 2017.

-According to the MUO Press, the National Costume segment at Miss Universe pageant is an annual tradition where the participating girls parade a creatively unique costume that best represents their country on the international stage.
-Although a set of criteria is being used to pick the yearly winner, contestant opts to show up with a variety of costume concepts that exudes the uniqueness of her culture without taking away her individuality and personality.
+According to the MUO Press, the National Costume segment at the Miss Universe pageant is an annual tradition where the participating girls parade a creatively-unique costume that best represents their country on the international stage.
+Although a set of criteria is being used to pick the yearly winner, a contestant opts to show up with a variety of costume concepts that exudes the uniqueness of her culture without taking away her individuality and personality.

 This round is one of the independent segments conducted to select special awards winners.
 It also aids fans and critics to see how their favorite candidate project on stage.
 To be clear, winning the Best In National Costume award does not guarantee a contestant in the semis.
-The Top 16 is chosen through the preliminaries which are subdivided into three different rounds, e.i., Swimsuit, Evening Gown, and Interview.
+The Top 16 is chosen through the preliminaries, which are subdivided into three different rounds, e.i., Swimsuit, Evening Gown, and Interview.

 Nonetheless, this special award, alongside the Miss Photogenic and the Miss Friendship titles, can serve as a prized recognition for their hard work during the month-long competition.